 We utilize a number of marketing initiatives to promote our brand.
-For example, we have engaged a popular Chinese celebrity (Ms. Mi Yang) as our brand ambassador.
-We have sponsored popular TV shows in China such as Negotiator, Who's the Detective, and Come Sing With Me, to help display and demonstrate our IoT products.
 We also actively participate in a variety of online and offline marketing events, such as the "Singles' Day" and "Double Twelve" shopping festivals.
 We believe our strategy to enhance our brand recognition is crucial to our future success.
 We have invested, and will need to continue to dedicate, significant time, efforts and resources to advertising and market promotion initiatives.
-Our sales and marketing expenses were RMB95.3 million (US\$14.6 million) in 2017, representing 10.9% of our net revenues, a substantial increase from 2016.
+Our sales and marketing expenses were RMB379.6 million (US\$55.2 million) for the year ended December 31, 2018, representing 14.8% of our net revenues, a substantial increase from 2017.
 We may need to devote an even greater portion of our resources to continue to strengthen our brand recognition and build our user base, which may impact our profitability.
 We cannot guarantee that our marketing efforts will ultimately be successful, as it is affected by numerous factors, including the effectiveness of our marketing campaigns, our ability to provide consistent, high quality products and services, consumers' satisfaction with our products, as well as supports and services we provide, among others.